totten/cxnapp-silex/README.md

 To customize the registration process, extend RegistrationServer and override the functions, onCxnRegister() and onCxnUnregister().

-The default data-store uses a shared JSON file.
+The default configuration stores shared secrets in a JSON file.
 This is not safe for production environments.
 You should:

  * Provide a different implementation of CxnStoreInterface.
  * Edit AdhocConfig.php to use the new CxnStore class.